Reliability-Targeted Simulation of Item Response Data: Solving the Inverse Design Problem: Introduction

 The failure to control reliability in simulation design has direct and substantive consequences for the ecological validity of psychometric research.
 First, it threatens the generalizability of findings to real-world contexts.
 Operational assessments vary wildly in precision \citep{ramsay_functional_2016}, from high-stakes exams with reliabilities exceeding $0.90$ to short formative assessments or screeners where reliability may hover between $0.50$ and $0.70$ \citep{frisbie_reliability_1988, conoyer_meta-analysis_2022}.
 Simulations that implicitly generate data with consistently high reliability may overstate the utility of complex models or underestimate the fragility of estimators in ``messy,'' low-information environments---such as clinical settings with small samples ($N=115$) and high missingness rates (e.g., $42\%$) \citep{gilholm_bayesian_2021}.

-Second, uncontrolled reliability acts as a confound in model comparison.
-Conclusions about the superiority of one estimator over another may be contingent on the underlying reliability regime.
+Second, uncontrolled reliability can obscure interpretation in model comparisons.
+Apparent differences between estimators may reflect shifts in the underlying signal-to-noise regime induced by design choices (e.g., test length and discrimination distributions), rather than the intended experimental factor.
+While post hoc approaches---such as simulation metamodels that condition on design factors---may partially account for this \citep{gilbert_multilevel_2025}, the resulting reliability regime is rarely reported explicitly and is typically not orthogonal to other manipulated factors.
 For example, \citet{soland_how_2024} demonstrated that scoring decisions interact with test reliability to alter study conclusions, finding that Bayesian shrinkage methods (EAP) produced valid inference in high-reliability conditions but led to massive inflation of Type~I error rates in low-reliability settings.
-If a simulation study defaults to a high-reliability condition without explicit control, such pathologies may remain undetected, leading to an incomplete understanding of an estimator's properties.
-Finally, the lack of reliability reporting limits cumulative science; without knowing the achieved reliability of simulated datasets, it is difficult to meaningfully compare performance metrics (e.g., bias, RMSE) across different studies.
+If a simulation study defaults to a high-reliability condition without explicit control, such pathologies may remain undetected.
+Treating marginal reliability as an explicit design input allows researchers to hold information constant when desired, or to vary it deliberately as a focal experimental factor.
+More broadly, the lack of reliability reporting limits cumulative science; without knowing the achieved reliability of simulated datasets, it is difficult to meaningfully compare performance metrics (e.g., bias, RMSE) across different studies.

 To address this gap, this paper introduces a principled framework for \emph{reliability-targeted simulation} of IRT data.
 Our primary objective is to transform marginal reliability from an implicit outcome into an explicit input parameter, allowing researchers to generate data that achieves a pre-specified reliability target while preserving realistic distributional characteristics.